Create a RAG Pipeline with Pinecone

 Select Pinecone from the list of vector databases.

-Enter your Pinecone API Key.
+Use your Pinecone API key.

 Click on + New AI Platform